axelcool1234/helix/README.md

 - In insert mode, matching brackets are highlighted when inserting the closing bracket.
 - Unfocused views are now dimmed.
 Current view is also dimmed when jumping to labels.
 - New surround motion for indentation levels.
+- New feature for fuzzy/grep search on current buffer.

 # Features